-Red Flags: Are You Being Emotionally Manipulated?
+Red Flags: Are you Being Emotionally Manipulated?

-Two women arguing on the streetEmotional manipulation can undermine close relationships and leave the manipulation victim feeling powerless, confused, and frustrated.
+Emotional manipulation can undermine close personal relationships and leave the manipulation victim feeling powerless, confused, and frustrated.
 Yet all people manipulate others from time to time—often without intending to.
-And some definitions of emotional manipulation are so broad that they can apply to any behavior, even something as innocuous as a baby crying for food.
+Some definitions of emotional manipulation are so broad that they can apply to any behavior, even something as innocuous as a baby crying for food.

 So when is an attempt to get one’s needs met or to achieve one’s goals actually a form of manipulation?
 And when does manipulation cross the line into emotional abuse?
 Here are some red flags that may signal a serious relationship problem.